-Leading dentists question widespread use of porcelain crowns and veneersJuly 5th, 2011 in Health /
+Leading dentists question widespread use of porcelain crowns and veneersJuly 5, 2011 in Medicine & Health / Health

 Some dental patients are having unnecessary, expensive and aggressive restorative treatment for minor cosmetic problems because porcelain crowns and veneers are being overused, warns a leading dentist in Julys edition of the Faculty Dental Journal (FDJ).

 The article highlights concerns felt within the dental profession about these popular treatments, reporting that patients can suffer with long term problems including dead teeth, after these invasive, supposedly cosmetic treatments.

 Tooth preparation for porcelain or ceramic veneers removes between 3 and 30% of tooth structure while 62-73% of structure is removed when teeth are treated with ceramic crowns.